-In terms of documentation, every country has its own requirements of papers needed to enter that country on a tourist visa.
-However, in general, the following documents are required by most countries in order to gain entry on arrival.
+In terms of documentation (read our post about travel documentation here), every country has its own requirements of papers needed to enter that country on a tourist visa.
+However, in general, the following documents are required by most countries in order to gain entry on arrival:

 Passport and Visa